JaykobJ/ric-plt-ric-dep/README.md

 In case you run into issues, check that `/etc/ssh/sshd_config` has `AllowTcpForwarding yes` (or `AllowTcpForwarding local` for service under localhost) to allow the proxy.

-I'm using Chrome as my main browser so I set up Firefow to proxy SOCKS5 at localhost:9999
+I'm using Chrome as my main browser so I set up Firefow to proxy SOCKS5 at localhost:9999. *More information on [proxying localhost](https://www.developsec.com/2020/05/29/proxying-localhost-on-firefox/)*

 1. Open Firefox
 2. Navigate to Settings